 PIer-rats are on the fast track to becoming fishfarts and they appear to be ready to do anything to reach that goal.

 Men or women, they come to the pier and know only the most basic fishing logic and have a rod/reel combo they bought at Walmart.
 They sheepishly glance around and try to get clues from others just what in the hell to do to catch a fish.

 They won’t talk.
 They’re usually a male/female couple that just talks to each other quietly and pretend that nobody else is on the pier except they’re looking around to see what others are doing so much you KNOW they’re interested in what everyone else is doing.

 They’ll go home without a fish when nobody is looking.

 These men and women will cast some cut bait out on a heavyish rig or multiple rigs and let it sit there until they leave 4 hours later.
 They won’t check to see if the bait has been stolen.
 They don’t seem to care.
 They’ll slouch down in a fold-up chair and pull their hat down over their eyes and have a pier-nap that can last all day and into the night if you let ’em.

 These guys are always young – under 21 – and they like fishing but they love surfing.
 They’ll go to a pier with their fishing stuff and a surfboard.
 If the waves are even 1 foot high, they’ll be out there surfing beside the pier pissing everyone off by scaring fish, ripping up lines, and hitting on our daughters on the beach.

 That’s probably all I have for now.
 This was supposed to be a short post about what to call people who fish and I got carried away!

 If you can add to this list in some way, please do!
-Send it to my contact email under the “Us” link in the header above.
+Send it here.

 [Images from unsplash.
 Disclaimer – none of the images has anything to do with the people in this article, just for illustrative and humorous purposes.]